 What to Expect

 Psychotherapy is not easily described in general statements.
 It varies depending on the personalities of the psychologist and the patient and the school of practice/personality theory to which the therapist subscribes.
-Years of experience have led me to utilize a combination of Cognitive-Behavioral Therapy and Motivational Interviewing in my clinical practice, but I subscribe to neither as a personality theory.
+Years of experience have led me to utilize a combination of Cognitive-Behavioral Therapy, Mindfulness and Motivational Interviewing in my clinical practice, but I do not subscribe to any particular personality theory.
 My understanding of the psyche and human behavior is based on a theology of the person derived from the Bible, with the adjunct of scientific psychology.
 Many of the techniques I use in clinical practice are supported by research and chosen based on evaluation of your specific needs.

 Much more so than a medical doctor visit, psychotherapy calls for a very active effort on your part.
 In order for therapy to be successful, you will have to work on things we talk about both during and after each session, by yourself and sometimes with others.
 My practice emphasizes homework and social support.

 Psychotherapy can have benefits and risks.
 Since therapy often involves discussing unpleasant aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness, and helplessness.
 On the other hand, psychotherapy has also been shown to have benefits for people who go through it.
 Therapy typically leads to improved functioning in relationships, solutions to specific problems, a significant reductions in feelings of anxiety, an improved and more stable mood, improved resilience and greater competence.
-Having said that, no psychotherapist can offer any guarantees of what you will experience, and neither do I.
+Having said that, no psychotherapist can offer any guarantees of what you will experience.

 Therapy involves a large commitment of time, money, and energy, so you should be very careful about the therapist you select.
 If you have questions about my methods or procedures, we will discuss them.
 If your doubts persist, I will be happy to help you set up a meeting with another mental health professional with whom you might feel more comfortable.